Summary

 If multiple non-contiguous areas of land are drawn for a single block, the climate for each piece of land is taken and then averaged proportionally based on the area of each piece.

-Although not recommended, latitude and longitude can be entered to override the location used to lookup climate.
+Although not recommended, latitude and longitude can be entered to override the location used to lookup climate data.
 The quality of the block drawings does not have any impact on the model, so you can just draw an approximation to get climate data without having to try and find the latitude and longitude for the block.

 If a single block has quite different climates, then it might make sense to split it into two blocks if you would like to see how the climate effects the results and therefore consider how you might treat those two pieces of land differently.
 If that is not an option, then a single block with average climate is fine.